 The Jazz on the Move series is presented with support from Caterpillar Financial Services and Peter and Anne Neff.

 Those attending Jazz on the Move at the Frist will be able to visit the Frist's exhibits free of charge, and will also receive discounted parking.

-The Frist Center for the Visual Arts is an accredited nonprofit art-exhibition center, with approximately 24,000 square feet of gallery space, dedicated to presenting the finest visual art from local, state and regional artists, as well as major U.S. and international exhibitions.
+The Frist Art Museum is an accredited nonprofit art-exhibition center, with approximately 24,000 square feet of gallery space, dedicated to presenting the finest visual art from local, state and regional artists, as well as major U.S. and international exhibitions.
 It is located at 919 Broadway, Nashville, Tennessee, 37203. www.fristcenter.org.